 Until further notice, State Bar board and committee meetings will be conducted via teleconference and/or via Zoom technology.
 Governor Newsom’s Executive Order N-25-20, which suspends certain provisions of the Bagley-Keene Open Meeting Act during this period, shall guide the operations of those meetings.

-The State Bar Court filing window will be open to the public from 10:00 a.m. to 4:00 p.m., effective June 15.
+The State Bar Court filing window is open to the public from 10:00 a.m. to 4:00 p.m.
 The State Bar Court will continue to conduct proceedings remotely by video using Zoom technology, and has issued the following orders detailing the impacts on Court operations:

 General Notice regarding court events